akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 ### Perform a "Bulk action"

-Then, she needs to perform a [Bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) on these products.
+Then, she needs to perform a [bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) on these products.

 For this action, Julia have to:
 1. Click on `BULK ACTIONS` button at bottom